highchair/artinruins-com/_property/asa-messer-elementary.md

 ### History

 The building was constructed after 1970 and therefore its history is not described in any of the state or national register reports.
 The [Providence Historical Aerial Viewer](https://experience.arcgis.com/experience/df401367ce96417c9990726ab82b0dad) shows the building in an aerial from 1981 but not previous to that photo.

 ***

+Thanks to intrepid researcher Katy Pickens, Providence Preservation Society, for finding this nugget:

+> Groundbreaking ceremonies for the school were held on June 18th.
+Designed by Kent, Cruise and Partners at a total project cost of approximately $5 million, the building will accommodate 730 students in grades 5 through 8 and will replace a building constructed in 1916.
+According to the builder, Gilbane Construction Co., construction will require about 14 months.”

+— _Providence Redevelopment Authority annual report 1975_

+***